 In the past couple of years, cleanse programs -- everything from the do-it-yourself lemon juice and maple syrup Master Cleanse to designer cleanses such as Kaeng Raeng developed by a Stanford grad -- have become the rage for people who want to lose weight, eliminate toxins from their bodies and gain some oft-needed eating discipline.
 Hollywood elites such as Beyoncé Knowles and Ryan Seacrest say they've lost weight using them, and Gwyneth Paltrow says a 21-day regimen she regularly follows helps give her "mental clarity."

 Depending on the program -- and there are hundreds if not thousands on the market -- anecdotal reviews are generally shining.
-But health professionals warn that people are wasting their money on cleanses and, at
+But health professionals warn that people are wasting their money on cleanses and, at worst, they are risking their health.

 Unlike some cleanses that promise dramatic weight loss in mere days with the help of starvation fasts or added stimulants, there's nothing sneaky or nefarious about Lindsay Reinsmith's Kaeng Raeng cleanse or the CAN CAN Cleanse developed by San Francisco's Teresa Piro.